 - The other indirect sources include gravitation, magnetic field, and seismic activity.

 - The gravitation force (g) is not the same at different latitudes on the surface.

 - It is greater near the poles and less at the equator.

-- The reading of the gravity at different places is influenced by many other factors.
+- The reading of gravity at different places is influenced by many other factors.
 These readings differ from the expected values.
 Such a difference is called gravity anomaly.

 - Gravity anomalies give us information about the distribution of mass of the material in the crust of the earth.